|

 for the decision to be reviewed and set aside.
 Being

-unanswerable it wasn’t answered, but it got dismissed
+unanswerable it wasn’t answered, but it got

-anyway; see why.
+dismissed anyway; see why.

-In February 2008 Rhodes University pharmacology tutor
+In February 2008 Rhodes University pharmacology

-Roy Jobson raised the subject of antiretroviral drugs on
+tutor Roy Jobson raised the subject of

-his ‘Thought Leader’ blog hosted by the
+antiretroviral drugs on his ‘Thought Leader’ blog

-others, including some doctors and another
+including some doctors and another pharmacologist,

 responded.

-Current Medical Research and Opinion and
+Current Medical Research

 ‘medical publication ethics’: